How We Built an AI Consulting Team

 Here's what most people get wrong about AI agents: they treat them as fancy prompts.
 "You are a helpful assistant that does strategy."
 That's not an agent - that's a text generator with a hat on.

-Real expertise isn’t just knowledge.
-It’s process discipline.
-A McKinsey engagement manager doesn’t just know about business strategy — they follow the Seven Steps.
+Real expertise isn't just knowledge.
+It's process discipline.
+A seasoned engagement manager at a top consulting firm doesn't just know about business strategy - they follow a structured methodology.
 They fill out the Problem Definition Worksheet before doing any analysis.
 They prune branches to force focus.
-They insist on a “one-day answer” at every stage.
+They insist on a "one-day answer" at every stage.

 We encode all of this into what we call a SOUL.md file - a detailed persona document that defines: